Aim: Measure the quality of hospital discharges.

 Cases: A readmission is considered as potentially avoidable if a patient is readmitted while this was not foreseen at the time of release.
 In practice, three requirements have to be met.
 First, the readmission must occur within the 30 days after the previous hospital discharge.
 Second, the readmission should be motivated by a main readmission diagnosis corresponding to at least one diagnosis already known during the previous hospital stay or to a complication.
 If this condition is not fulfilled, the readmission is considered unavoidable and related to a new affection.
 Third, the readmission should be unforeseen at the time of the previous hospital discharge.
 If the readmission corresponds to surgery after a first investigation stay, to a delivery after a first stay for a pregnancy monitoring, or to a chemotherapy for cancer, it will be considered as unavoidable because it was foreseen.
 Potentially avoidable readmission in a different hospital is included and is identified by a computerized algorithm.

-Output files: The results are given globally in “Readmission.xlsx” Excel file.
-They are given in separate Excel files for each site of the hospital, split according to the context of the stay: back to home with or without a potentially avoidable readmission, waiting for nursing home bed, medical justification of the stay, transfer, etc. Detailed results are given per hospital stay in Eligible discharges.txt file.
+Output files: The results are given globally in Readmission.xlsx Excel file.
+Detailed results are given per hospital stay in Eligible discharges.txt file.
+Stays excluded from eligible discharges are provided in the Exclusions_Readmission.txt file.
 General information about SQLape output files can be found here.

 Interpretation: A potentially avoidable readmission corresponds to a readmission, which was not foreseen at the moment of the previous discharge.
 In this sense, it is always a bad surprise, and undesirable event.
 But there are many possible causes of this readmission, some of them being often avoidable (***, see below), others sometimes avoidable (**), and other mostly unavoidable (*).